Seven killed, dozens are injured in Mississippi bus crash - KVIA

 Seven killed, dozens are injured in Mississippi bus crash

-(CNN) — Seven people were killed and dozens injured early Saturday when a commercial passenger bus left a highway and overturned east of Vicksburg, Mississippi, authorities said.
+(CNN) — Seven people were killed and dozens injured early Saturday when a commercial passenger bus headed for Mexico left a highway and overturned east of Vicksburg, Mississippi, officials said.

 Among those killed in the crash on westbound Interstate 20 were siblings who were 6 and 16 years old, Warren County Coroner Doug Huskey said.
 Thirty-seven passengers were transported to hospitals in Vicksburg and Jackson with unknown injuries, the Mississippi Highway Patrol said.